mspillman/gallop/README.md

 - DASH: follow the Pawley fitting procedure as normal, and ensure that the resultant ```.sdi, .dsl, .hcv``` and ```.tic``` files are available.

 - GSAS-II: Pawley fit the data as normal.
 Once satisfied with the fit, unflag **all** parameters apart from the intensities (i.e. peak shape, unit cell, background etc).
-Reset the intensity values, then ensure that only the intensities will refine.
-Ensure that for this final refinement, the optimisation algorithm is set to *analytic Jacobian*.
-This is critical, as the default *Hessian* optimiser modifies the covariance matrix in ways that produce errors in GALLOP.
+Reset the intensity values, then ensure that only the intensities will be refined.
+For this final refinement, the optimisation algorithm should be set to *analytic Jacobian*.
+This is critical, as the default *analytic Hessian* optimiser modifies the covariance matrix in ways that produce errors in GALLOP.
 After saving, GALLOP will read in the ```.gpx``` file.

 - TOPAS: Pawley fit the data as normal.
 Once satisfied with the fit, unflag **all** refined parameters in the ```.inp```, and delete the intensities (if present).
-Add the key word ```do_errors``` before the ```hkl_Is``` term, and add the key word ```C_matrix``` to the end of the ```.inp```.
+Add the key word ```do_errors``` before the ```hkl_Is``` term, and add the key word ```C_matrix``` to the end of the ```.inp``` file.
 GALLOP will read in the resultant ```.out``` file.

 ### **Z-matrices**
 GALLOP is able to read Z-matrices that have been produced by the ```MakeZmatrix.exe``` program that is bundled with DASH.

-One commonly encountered error is when the resultant Z-matrix has torsion angles to be refined that are defined in terms of one or more hydrogen atoms.
+One commonly encountered error is when a Z-matrix has torsion angles to be refined that are defined in terms of one or more hydrogen atoms.
 To fix this issue, use the following steps:
 1. Produce a CIF of the structure from which the Z-matrix is being generated
 2. Reorder the atoms in the CIF such that all hydrogen atoms are listed *after* all non-hydrogen atoms.
 3. Regenerate the Z-matrices with DASH / MakeZmatrix.exe